 Welcome to Page Designer!
 As usual, we'll focus on the important stuff.

 At the bottom you should see a lot of ready-made photo layouts.
-These are the Page Designs that are included with PBU.
+These are the Page Layouts that are included with PBU.
 You're free to use and edit them as much as you like!

 For this tutorial we'll create a new one and start from scratch.